adamhooper/censusfile/statistics_renderer/data-format.md

 * `2011.s`: Statistics Canada *presents* census data the way questions were asked.
 * `2011.dt`: Dwelling types are: Single-detached house, Apartment in building that has five or more storeys, Movable dwelling, Other dwelling, Semi-detached house, Row house, Duplex, Apartment in building that has fewer than five storeys, Other single-attached house
 * `z`: We can optimize the client-side map by telling it when it can skip rendering a region.
 It can skip rendering a region when children are visible--in other words, when the client-side zoom level is greater than or equal to `z`.
+* `2011.mt`: The sparse-array format is to speed up client-side parsing.
+It also saves space.
+The format is simple: letters are a language code, and numbers are the number of people corresponding to that code.
+The special code `T` means "all respondents", and the special code `?` means "other".

 ## Arbitrary Regions - "master"